ManOnFire40/Cryptography/README.md

 # Cryptography
-implmenting Differant encryption algorithm and decryption algorithm
+1-implmenting Differant encryption algorithm and decryption algorithm 2-Authentication (applying hashing and adding salt to the password)